dnhrdt/whisper_client/cline_docs/activeContext.md

 - Latest changes: See [T125] in log_001.json

 ## Recent Changes

+### WebSocket Test Suite Integration Issues
+- Discovered that individual tests pass when run in isolation but fail when run as a test suite [T147]
+  * Identified mock implementation issues in the WebSocket tests
+  * Fixed session ID generation to ensure uniqueness with randomization
+  * Identified test isolation issues and resource cleanup problems
+  * Updated websocket_timing_dependencies.md with new findings and recommendations
+  * Implemented fixes for the test_client_and_session_ids test
+  * Verified that some individual tests now pass successfully
+  * Documented next steps for completing test verification and implementing fixes

+### WebSocket Communication Updates
+- WebSocket multiple connections test improvements [T145]
+  * Modified test approach to avoid actual server connections
+  * Implemented direct patching of connect method for more reliable testing
+  * Added detailed debug output for test troubleshooting
+  * Improved cleanup in tests to prevent hanging
+  * Added proper session ID generation for reconnection tests
+  * Enhanced test documentation with clear descriptions
+  * Added proper cleanup in tearDown method
+  * Fixed mock_connect implementation to properly support cleanup
+  * Added verification steps for client state after cleanup
+  * Created comprehensive analysis document (docs/investigations/websocket_test_analysis.md)
+  * The test is still failing or hanging continually, this must be fixed
+- Multiple parallel connections issue fixed [T144]
+  * Added client and session ID tracking to distinguish between reconnections and parallel connections
+  * Implemented class-level instance tracking with _active_instances dictionary
+  * Added connection throttling to prevent rapid reconnection attempts
+  * Enhanced cleanup process to prevent orphaned connections
+  * Added cleanup_all_instances class method to clean up all active instances
+  * Updated main.py to check for and clean up existing instances on startup
+  * Created comprehensive tests for the new connection management features
+  * Updated test runner to include the new tests

 ### Memory Bank Updates
 - Memory Bank workflow enhanced with tab closing step [T142]